RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 43.  }
 ```

-The method is passed a `CommanderAddinModel` instance which exposes most of the common:
+The method is passed a `CommanderAddinModel` instance which is made available as a `Model` variable.
+This type exposes most of the common top level objects in Markdown Monster plus MM's main application model:

 * **[AppModel](http://markdownmonster.west-wind.com/docs/_5dv018sft.htm)**
 Markdown Monster's Main Application Model that gives access to configuration, window, document, editor, addins and much more.
 A subset of the properties on this object are exposed in this AddinModel reference for easier access.